mvakde/mvakde.github.io/blog/new-pareto-frontier-arc-agi.md

   <img src="../arc-unsup.png" alt="my alt text"/>
   <span style = "text-align:center;"><figcaption>My model learns everything from scratch, including the inputs</figcaption></span>
 </figure>
-This one change (training on inputs) seems to dramatically reduces the cost and time needed to train and also increase the performance. (update: this statement is a little too confident.
-This can be due to other reasons too, will need to check with ablations)
+This one change (training on inputs) seems to dramatically reduces the cost and time needed to train and also increase the performance. (update: this statement is too confident.
+This can be due to other reasons too, will need to check with more ablations)

 Now, test time training is common tactic used in ARC-AGI (the answer grids of eval puzzles are hidden, so there's no cheating).
 Previously, every attempt (again, other than CompressARC) used 2 phases - offline training on the training set and then either finetuning or continued pretraining on the test set during runtime.